-- The permanent tissues are formed from those meristematic cells which left behind & have lost their capability to divide. - The division & differentiation of the cells of meristematic tissues give rise to permanent tissues. - They have definite shape, size and thickness.
+- The permanent tissues are formed from those meristematic cells which are left behind and have lost their capability to divide. - The division and differentiation of the cells of meristematic tissues give rise to permanent tissues. - They have definite shape, size and thickness.
 The permanent tissue may be dead or living.

-- As a result of cell differention the meristematic tissues tend to form different type of permanent tissues. - In cell differentiation, developing tissue to perform changes from simple to more complex forms to become specialized functions.
+- As a result of cell differentiation the meristematic tissues tend to form different type of permanent tissues. - In cell differentiation, developing tissues changes from simple to more complex forms to perform various specialized functions.

-Depending upon the stucture and composition the permanent tissue are classfied into tow types:
+Depending upon the stucture and composition the permanent tissue are classfied into two types:

-- (A) Simple Permanent Tissues (Supporting tissue)
+- (A) Simple Permanent Tissues (Supporting tissue and protective tissue)

 - (B) Complex Permanent Tissue

 - (C) Dermal (Protective) Tissue

 - (A) Simple Permanent Tissues:

 - These are made up of one type of cells which are similar structurally and functionally.

-Protective Tissues: These tissues are primarily protective in functions.
+Protective Tissues: These tissues are primarily protective in function.
 They consist of:

 - (i) Epidermis - Epidermis forms one cell thick outermost layer of various body organs of plants such as leaves, flowers, stems and roots. - Epidermis is covered outside by cuticle.
-Cuticle is a water Proof layer of waxy substance called as cutin which is secreted by the epidermal cellsprovide protection against loss of water and provide protection against loss fo water and invasion by microbes. - Cells of epidermis of leaves are not continuous at some places due to the presence of small pores called as stomata. - Each stomata is guarded by a pair of bean-shaped cells called as guard cells.
+Cuticle is a water proof layer of waxy substance called as cutin which is secreted by the epidermal cells and provide protection against provide protection against loss of water and also invasion by microbes. - Cells of epidermis of leaves are not continuous at some places due to the presence of small pores called as stomata. - Each stomata is guarded by a pair of bean-shaped cells called as guard cells.
 These are the only epidermal cells which possess chloroplasts, the rest being colourless.